timothytoth/User-Preferences-Steam-Marketplace/README.md

 # Why use a weighted least squares regression?
 The weighted least squares regression was used in order to analyze the factors influencing positive ratings for video games on the Steam Marketplace.
 The weighted least squares regression was chosen as a method to account for heteroscedasticity in the data, which means that the variability of the errors may not be constant across the range of predictor variables.

 Heteroscedasticity can lead to biased and inefficient estimates in ordinary least squares (OLS) regression.
-By using a weighted least squares regression, the author was able to give more weight to observations with lower variability and less weight to observations with higher variability, thus addressing the issue of heteroscedasticity and improving the accuracy of the regression results.
+By using a weighted least squares regression, I was able to give more weight to observations with lower variability and less weight to observations with higher variability, thus addressing the issue of heteroscedasticity and improving the accuracy of the regression results.

 # Seeing what genres is most positively rated within the consumers giving that video game above 90% rating
 ![Screenshot 2023-04-25 172937](https://github.com/timothytoth/steam_goated_dataset/assets/120987606/da5bee67-200f-4608-a6f2-81c737f13557)